mzuniga58/RESTTemplate/Tutorial.md

 If the select statement is null then all columns in the table will be updated, and so we do have to check the validity of the Title member.
 If the select clause is not null, then we only have to check the validity of the Title member if the Title member is included in the select clause.

-Finally, if we do have to check the validity of the Title, we do so in the enclose code.
+Finally, if we do have to check the validity of the Title, we do so in the enclosed code.
 We verify that the Title is not null or composed entirely of whitespace.
 A book must have a title.
 Blank titles are not allowed.
 Finally, we only have room for 50 characters in the title column, so the title the user gives us must be 50 characters or less.

 The validation routine is not intended to be considered complete.
 You can, and should, add your own business logic to it.
 For example, one bit of logic we may wish to add is to ensure that the new Title (it may, or may not have changed) does not conflict with any other books.
 We could implement a unique constraint on the book title member in our SQL definition, or we could ensure that uniqueness here with code.
 However you want to do it is up to you.
-In our design, the size of the synopsis is unlimited (well, limited to the maximum text size that SQL Server supports, which is 8000 characters.)
-You might decide to limit it to something smaller, 2000 characters say.
+In our design, the size of the synopsis is unlimited (well, limited to the maximum text size that SQL Server supports, which is 8,000 characters.)
+You might decide to limit it to something smaller, 2,000 characters say.

-Notice that the select clause logic is missing from the CanAddAsync function.
-That is because the add function does not recognize Rql.
-You can put an Rql statement in there if you wish, but it will be ignored.
+Notice that the select clause logic is missing from the **CanAddAsync** function.
+That is because the add function does not recognize RQL.
+You can put an RQL statement in there if you wish, but it will be ignored.

-Likewise, in the delete validation, we do use the Rql statement to generate the WHERE clause, but the select statement is ignored.
+Likewise, in the delete validation, we do use the RQL statement to generate the WHERE clause, but the select statement is ignored.
 When deleting, we don't care about individual columns, we're going to delete them anyway.
 We just want to know which records to delete.

 The validation routines aren't limited to just the object being validated.
 You can also include dependency validations.
 For example, you may not wish to delete any books if there are existing reviews assigned to them.
 You may require the user to first delete all reviews associated with a book before you delete the book.
-Or, in your orchestration, you can delete all reviews assigned to a book before you delete the book.
+Or, in your orchestration, you can delete all reviews assigned to a book before you delete the book itself.
 It's up to you how you want to design your system.

 ### Mapping Between Resource and Entity ###
 When we eventually get to writing our controller, the user is going to give us a resource model.
 But, the repository doesn't understand resource models.
-It understands Entity models.
-It goes without saying then, that we need a method to translate between Entity and Resource models.
+It understands entity models.
+It goes without saying then, that we need a method to translate between entity and resource models.
 We need a Resource -> Entity transformation, and we need an Entity -> Resource translation.

 To do this, we use Automapper.
 Let's create the translation routines for Books.